Loading Dock Safety Loading Dock Safety

 Loading Dock Safety Hazards and Safe Work Procedure

 Loading docks are busy areas where trucks, trailers, pedestrians, lifting devices, and other equipment frequently move.
-Serious or fatal injuries can be sustained from loading dock hazards such as unsecured vehicles moving on the dock, lift trucks tip-over or falling, and pedestrian collisions with lift trucks, falling loads, or tractor-trailers.
-Therefore, it is essential to identify common causes of loading dock injuries and how to prevent typical hazards that may be present in the dock area.
+Serious or even fatal injuries can result from loading dock hazards, such as unsecured vehicles moving on the dock, lift trucks tipping over or falling, and pedestrian collisions with lift trucks, falling loads, or tractor-trailers.
+Therefore, it is important to identify common causes of loading dock injuries and learn how to prevent typical hazards that may be present in the dock area.

 Loading Dock Hazards

-Loading docks are busy places with vehicles and equipment moving inside and outside the facility.
+Loading docks are busy places, with vehicles and equipment moving both inside and outside the facility.
 When freight is being moved, time is of the essence.
 Along with the efficient movement of materials, however, it is important to consider the safety of those working on and around the loading dock.

-Although most docks or shipping areas are laid out and equipped to move freight safely and efficiently, they are also a place where a misstep or an inattentive moment can result in an injury.
-Always watch for hazards, even if you are not involved in the loading or unloading.
+Although most docks or shipping areas are laid out and equipped to move freight safely and efficiently, they are also places where a misstep or an inattentive moment can result in an injury.
+Always watch for hazards, even if you are not involved in the loading or unloading process.

 A review of incidents over the last decade in Ontario shows that workers can suffer serious injuries and fatalities at indoor and outdoor shipping and receiving areas.
 Fatalities have resulted from workers being: